daniel-starke/pp/README.md

 MinGW GCC build fails in AppVeyor due to memory limitations.
 MinGW Clang/LLVM build fails when throwing an exception in the resulting executable.
 MSVC is not supported due to compiler bugs (unlimited memory consumption).
+A working version for Windows is attached to the release notes.

 License
 =======